Internal Funding Sources

 - Student must be full-time with a declared major.

 - Student must work with a Flagler College faculty mentor.

-Funds must be used between the end of the semester the grant is awarded and June 15.
+Funds awarded during any Academic Year must be used no later than June 15th of that same Academic Year.
 The project, however, may continue past this date.
 (Note: the period of time that the student will be working on the project must be clearly detailed in the timeline included with the application).
 A student/group may reapply for additional funding for a project, but preference will be given to those who have not received grant money.

 The maximum amount available for a single grant is $500.
 Typically, grants can be used for activities in direct support of the research project (e.g., field sites, museums, historic sites), most materials and equipment, and travel to conferences.
 Students may develop individual projects or may work together on group projects.
 In either situation, each student must apply for funding separately.

 Rules for Grant Use

 When applicable, all purchases (e.g., leftover materials and equipment) must remain at Flagler College after the project is completed as property of the mentor’s department, and any unused funds must be returned to the office of the Vice President of Academic Affairs.

 Grants may not be used for stipends (e.g., salary for applicant or any assistants) or incentives for human subjects.

 Students are encouraged to submit as many proposals as they wish; however, they may only be approved for one completed proposal.